CodeNeha2478/Profit_Analysis/README.md

 ## Methodology
 1. **Regression Analysis**: Linear regression was performed to model the relationship between the independent variables (R&D spending, Administration spending, Marketing spending) and the dependent variable (Profit).

-2.**Dashboard Visualization**: The analysis results were visualized using Power BI to provide insights into the data and facilitate deeper analysis.
+2. **Dashboard Visualization**: The analysis results were visualized using Power BI to provide insights into the data and facilitate deeper analysis.

 ## Solution
 ### Regression Analysis Results